moderntribe/square-one/dev/docker/README.md

 ### Web server (.tribe domains)

 Verify that you're able to navigate to http://mailhog.tribe in your web browser.
-If the domain isn't resolvable consider...
+If the domain isn't resolvable, consider...

 - Clearing your DNS cache
 - Restarting your machine